 Dry needling is a treatment technique whereby a sterile, single-use, fine filament needle (acupuncture needle) is inserted into the muscle to assist with decreasing pain and improving function through the release of myofascial trigger points (knots in muscle).

-WHAT IS THE DIFFERENCE BETWEEN DRY NEEDLING AND ACUPUNCTURE?
+WHAT IS THE DIFFERENCE BETWEEN THIS METHOD AND ACUPUNCTURE?

-Dry needling is not the same as acupuncture, although there are similarities between the two techniques.
-The main difference between dry needling and acupuncture is the theory behind why the methods work.
+It is not the same as acupuncture, although there are similarities between the two techniques.
+The main difference with acupuncture is the theory behind why the methods work.